 - Prepare one filament of each colour. - Withdraw the filament nearest to the mounting holes, and introduce it carefully until the support is firm. - The other filament remains in the tube as a reserve. - Damaged, kinked, or bent filaments should be discarded and replaced with a new filament of the same specifications. - Hold the tube so that the nylon filament is perpendicular to the subject's skin, but not touching. - The test begins with the lightest filament, (green) and continues through progressively heavier filaments until a positive response is obtained. - Without letting the patient see, touch the nylon to the skin with a smooth, gentle pressure, which just causes the nylon to bend.
-The pressure is maintained for about 2 seconds and then the filament is lifted smoothly away. - If the nylon slides over the skin, the test at this site should be repeated. - Ask the patient to say "yes" when he feels the filament. - Apply the green and blue filaments up to three times at each test site before confirming absence of sensitivity at this level. - Never use the same filament on more than 10 patients a day utilise the reserve filament. - Filaments should be cleaned by washing the nylon very carefully with 70% alcohol and/or warm soapy water, after which the nylon is rinsed with water, but not left to soak. - These filaments should not be used on the eyes, or mucous tissue, or open wounds.
+The pressure is maintained for about 2 seconds and then the filament is lifted smoothly away. - If the nylon slides over the skin, the test at this site should be repeated. - Ask the patient to say "yes" when he feels the filament. - Apply the green and blue filaments up to three times at each test site before confirming absence of sensitivity at this level. - Never use the same filament on more than 10 patients a day utilise the reserve filament. - Filaments should be cleaned by washing the nylon very carefully with warm soapy water, taking care not to stretch, crush, or twist the filament, after which the nylon is rinsed with 70% alcohol as disinfectant, but not left to soak.
+Allow to dry completely before re-use or storage. - These filaments should not be used on the eyes, or mucous tissue, or open wounds.
 In the case of ulcers, scars, or callus tissue, perform the test on a nearby site, within the same peripheral nerve territory. - To avoid damaging the filaments while replacing them carefully in their protective tubes after use, it is helpful to block the mounting holes by holding the tube between finger and thumb.